JKWalleiee/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 #### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)

-The method for making the predictions can be found in the notebook (in []), and the cells where the predictions were made for the new images are in ([]).
+The method for making the top probabilities predictions can be found in the notebook (in [35]), and the cells where the predictions were made for the new images are in ([36]).
 Below are the top 5 softmax probabilities for each image:

 ![top probabilities](./info_output/top_probabilities.jpg)